Active learning methods

-In contrast to the traditional ‘listen, memorise and repeat’ approach to teaching, many of our programmes incorporate active learning methods.
-Active learning promotes a deeper understanding of key concepts and topics by encouraging students to research them on their own, or collaboratively with their peers, rather than just learning things by rote.
+In contrast to the traditional ‘listen, memorise and repeat’ approach to teaching, degree programmes at GSM London incorporate active learning methods.
+Active learning promotes a deeper understanding of key concepts and topics by encouraging students to explore them independently, or collaboratively with their peers, rather than just memorising information.

-Examples of active learning range from role play exercises to team-based projects such as making a video or creating a brochure.
-Depending on your course, you might even find yourself running an event or developing an app.
+Examples of active learning range from role play exercises and classroom debates to group projects such as making a video or creating a brochure.
+Depending on your course, you might even find yourself running an event or developing a campaign.

-This active approach to learning is not only highly engaging but also helps you develop valuable employability skills, and become more self-assured in everything you do.
+This active approach is not only highly engaging but also helps you develop valuable employability skills, such as communication and teamwork, enabling you to become more independent and self-assured in everything you do.